ArtificiallySmart/Webshop_OOP/README.md

 ### Important

-- Revamp the CSS so the names make sense
 - Remove "item is already in cart" message, maybe change to "x in shopping cart" on button.
-- Add shopping cart to item page
 - add categories to responsive navbar
+- change shopping cart to be responsive

 ### Nice to have